leeaaron629/Blog/Article 1 - Use Guard Clauses/README.md

 ### Use Guard Clauses

-Guard clauses are simple conditionals that filters out invalid conditions and will return from the function.
+Guard clauses are simple conditionals that filters outcinvalid conditions and will return from the function.
 They're often used to check if a value is NULL, in range, or meets a certain criteria.
 Simply put, they guard your functions from invalid conditions.

 Here's an example of its use: